ReFirmLabs/binwalk/INSTALL.md

 Before You Start
 ================

 Binwalk supports Python 2.7 - 3.x.
-The following installation procedures assume that you are installing binwalk to be run using Python 2.7.
-If you want to use binwalk in Python 3, some package names and installation procedures may differ slightly.
+Although most systems have Python2.7 set as their default Python interpreter, binwalk does run faster in Python3.
+Installation procedures for both are provided below.

 Installation
 ============